 The problem of delays in civil litigation threatens the essence of justice.

-The situation with delays in Canada’s civil courts is reaching a critical point, turning the old phrase "justice delayed is justice denied" into a harsh reality.
+The situation with delays in Canada’s civil courts is reaching a critical point, turning the old expression "justice delayed is justice denied" into a harsh reality.

-According to the 2023 World Justice Project Rule of Law Index, Canada scored 0.46 on the criterion of "no undue delays," which is below the global average and highlights the scale of the issue.
+According to the 2023 World Rule of Law Report, Canada scored 0.46 on the criterion of "no undue delays," which is below the global average and highlights the scale of the issue.

-Lawyers and experts emphasize that such delays erode trust in the justice system and call into question its functionality.
+Lawyers and experts emphasize that such delays erode trust in the justice system and question its functionality.
 Ian Matthews, a Toronto lawyer, claims that the system is "practically collapsing under its own weight."
-Multi-year delays render lawsuits meaningless: a decision that arrives too late holds no value for the affected party.
+Delays of several years render lawsuits meaningless: a decision that arrives too late holds no value for the affected party.

-This is particularly acute in commercial disputes.
-Companies trying to recover debts or defend their rights are forced to wait for years.
+This huge issue is particularly seen in commercial disputes.
+Companies which are trying to recover debts or defend its rights are forced to wait for years.

-- Companies accept unfavorable settlements, preferring half or less of what they are owed to avoid endless legal battles.
+• Companies accept unprofitable deals, preferring half or less of what they could’ve been gotten to avoid endless legal battles.

-- Canada risks losing investment appeal, as entrepreneurs avoid jurisdictions where disputes are not resolved promptly.
+• Canada risks losing its investment appeal, as entrepreneurs avoid jurisdictions where disputes are not resolved promptly.

 Matthews notes that delays also encourage companies to evade obligations, knowing their opponents cannot achieve timely justice.
-"If someone owes you $100,000, you’ll likely settle for $40,000–50,000 just because you don’t want to wait five years," he added.
+"If someone owes you $100,000, you most likely settle for $40,000–50,000 just because you don’t want to wait five years," he added.

 Gillian Dingle, a lawyer at Torys LLP, provides specific examples:

-- In Toronto, even with a commercial court docket, a simple two-hour procedure may be scheduled eight months out.
+• In Toronto, even with a commercial list of judges, a simple two-hour procedure may be scheduled in eight months!

 She highlights that such delays add stress to clients: witnesses forget key details, and litigation costs steadily rise.

-One reason is the chronic shortage of judges and staff.
-Dingle recounts a case where hearings were delayed nearly three years due to a lack of judges.
-Even when resources are available, more urgent cases, such as criminal and family matters, push civil cases further back.
+One of the reasons is the chronic shortage of judges and staff.
+Dingle talks about a case where hearings were delayed nearly three years due to a lack of judges.
+It is not rare that more urgent cases, such as criminal and family matters, push civil cases further back.

-Furthermore, Moira Graham of McCarthy Tétrault points to a systemic issue: courts operate at maximum capacity, and outdated procedures exacerbate delays.
-Hearings are often canceled and rescheduled due to resource shortages, prolonging cases.
+Furthermore, Moira Graham of McCarthy Tétrault points out to a systemic issue: courts operate at maximum capacity, and outdated procedures exacerbate delays.
+Hearings are often canceled and rescheduled due to staff shortages, thus prolonging the cases.

 Experts agree that a comprehensive overhaul of civil litigation rules is essential.
 Harper emphasizes that outdated procedures, designed "for a completely different era," must be replaced with modern methods, such as: